saadhya0102/Competitive-Programming-Template/README.md

 # Competitive-Programming-Template
 Java Template for competitive programming.
+Includes BufferedReader backed Scanner with automatic delimiter parsing, multi-state classes for quicker programming, and implementations of various datastructures.